buildit/bookit-infrastructure/README.md

 It gets a little weird here.
 You never start an application yourself in this riglet.
 The build environments actually dynamically create "app" stacks in CloudFormation as part of a successful build.
 These app stacks represent deployed and running code (they basically map to ECS Services and TaskDefinitions).

+#### Manually Tearing Down a Riglet

+The easiest way to tear down a riglet is by running `./delete-standard-riglet.sh`.
+It will take a long time to execute, mostly because it deletes the riglet's S3 buckets.

+To manually delete a running riglet, in order:

+* Run `make delete-app ENV=<environment> REPO=<repo_name>` to delete any running App stacks.
+  * if for some reason you deleted the pipeline first, you'll find you can't delete the app stacks because the role under which they were created was deleted with the pipeline.
+In this case you'll have to create a temporary "god role" and manually delete the app via the `aws cloudformation delete-stack` command, supplying the `--role-arn` override.
+* Run `make delete-build REPO=<repo_name> REPO_BRANCH=<branch>` to delete the Pipline stack.
+* Run `make delete-environment ENV=<environment>` to delete the Environment stack (runs `delete-db`, `delete-compute`, `delete-foundation`)
+* Run `make delete-deps` to delete the required SSM parameters.